 A Rhetoric of Love is a series of two rhetoric courses for Christian students that is based upon both classical rhetoric and the Bible.
 Recognizing that rhetorical skills can be used for both good and evil purposes, these courses teach students to use their powers of persuasion in writing and speech to show love for others.

 The course for A Rhetoric of Love: Volume One consists of a textbook and a teacher’s edition.
 The student textbook was written by Douglas M. Jones, and the teacher’s edition was written by Michael G. Eatmon.
 The publisher, Veritas Press, also offers the Volume One course live, online, with two class meetings per week.
-A Rhetoric of Love: Volume Two is available only as a live, online course at this time.
+A Rhetoric of Love: Volume Two has a student book written by Michael A. Collender and a live, online course.
 Online courses run a full school year, beginning in the fall of each year.
+A teacher's edition for Volume Two should be available by the end of 2021.

-My review is for only the printed books for A Rhetoric of Love: Volume One.
+My review focuses on the printed books for A Rhetoric of Love: Volume One.
 I didn’t review the online courses since the live, online courses can vary greatly from session to session.
 However, since these courses work best when used in some sort of group class, you might want to consider the online course option.
+Volume Two guides students through both written and oral presentations of a Senior Thesis, and participation in a class where they can get assistance for that project and an audience is essential.

 Lessons in A Rhetoric of Love: Volume One assume that students are familiar with the logical fallacies taught in either the Veritas Press Logic 1 course or its equivalent, and Veritas Press recommends that students for Volume One be at least 14 years of age.